DennisTockan/be-nc-news/README.md

 The $1 placeholder is employed within the SQL query string, such as in the provided code snippet.
 Rather than directly injecting user-supplied data into the SQL query, the actual value, in this case, article_id, is supplied as an array in the second argument to the query method.

-This practice ensures that user inputs are securely handled and are never treated as executable SQL code, making it extremely challenging for attackers to exploit potential vulnerabilities.
-The code also includes error handling, returning a 404 Not Found error if the query yields no results.

-By adopting parameterized queries and these security practices, I have nullified the possibility of SQL injection risks for the application
+By adopting parameterized queries and these security practices, the possibility of SQL injection risks for the application has been nullified.